mfmezger/DL4CV/README.md

 # dl4cv -  A Computer Vision Hugging Face Server Backend :rocket:

 This is a projekt to integrate the major Computer Vision Use Cases into one Backend.
-The Deep Learning is  done via the Hugging Face Models.
+The Deep Learning is working via the Hugging Face Models.

 This project was generated via [manage-fastapi](https://ycd.github.io/manage-fastapi/)! :tada: